prebid/Prebid.js/dev-docs/prebid-troubleshooting-guide.md

 {: .pb-lg-img :}
 ![pbjs.getAdserverTargeting() in browser console]({{site.github.url}}/assets/images/overview/prebid-troubleshooting-guide/ad-server-target.png "pbjs.getAdserverTargeting()")

-If your ad server has specific orders for each bidder, make sure to [send all bids to the ad server]({{site.github.url}}/dev-docs/examples/send-all-bids.html).

 {: .alert.alert-danger :}
 Note that if no bids are returned, no key-values will be set.
 You may need to increase your timeout setting or reach out to your bidder partners to determine why no bid responses are being sent.